Sweden Forex Brokers

 • Risk disclaimers: Brokers must provide clear risk disclaimers, warning traders of the potential risks associated with forex trading.

-• Fund segregation: Brokers must segregate traders’ funds from their own funds, ensuring that traders’ money is safe and secure.
+• Fund segregation: Brokers must segregate traders’ funds from their own funds, ensuring that clients’ money is safe and secure.

 These requirements are designed to protect Swedish traders and ensure they engage in safe and responsible trading practices.
 The Financial Supervisory Authority closely monitors the activities of forex brokers and takes swift action against any broker that fails to comply with the relevant regulations.